-Beyond the DECK and the historical simulations, the CMIP6-endorsed MIPs aim to investigate how models respond to specific forcings, their potential systematic biases, their variability, and their responses to detailed future scenarios such as the Shared Socioeconomic Pathways (SSPs, Section 1.6).
-Table 1.3 lists the 23 CMIP6-endorsed MIPs and key references.
+Beyond the DECK and the historical simulations, the CMIP6-Endorsed MIPs aim to investigate how models respond to specific forcings, their potential systematic biases, their variability, and their responses to detailed future scenarios such as the Shared Socio-economic Pathways (SSPs; Section 1.6).
+Table 1.3 lists the 23 CMIP6-Endorsed MIPs and key references.
 Results from a range of these MIPs, and many others outside of the most recent CMIP6 cycle, will be assessed in the following chapters (also shown in Table 1.3).
 References to all the CMIP6 datasets used in the report are found in Annex II, Table AII.10.

 [START FIGURE 1.22 HERE]